Weird Things Covert Narcissists Say To Adult Children

 There is a particular moment in Narcissistic abuse that barely gets talked about — the moment when you begin to space away.
 Not loudly, not dramatically.
 Just quietly, internally,

-A Psychiatrist’s Personal Reflection On Words That Wound Quietly There is a particular kind of silence that follows emotional harm inflicted by words that sound harmless.
-As a Resident
+There is a particular kind of silence that follows emotional harm inflicted by words that sound harmless.
+As a Resident Psychiatrist, I have sat across countless patients who could

 I want to begin with something bitter-especially coming from a Psychiatrist.
 Some of the most psychologically dangerous statements I have encountered in narcissistic abuse sound intelligent, ethical, and even